KenAKAFrosty/duelyst/docs/CONTRIBUTING.md

 Continuous Integration (CI) environment to lint and test the code.

-We use [Github Actions](https://github.com/features/actions) for CI, so you can see the atatus and results of these tasks right in the pull request itself.
+We use [Github Actions](https://github.com/features/actions) for CI, so you can see the status and results of these tasks right in the pull request itself.

 Once the PR has been reviewed and accepted, it will be merged into the `main` branch.
 At this point, you are now an OpenDuelyst developer.
 Congratulations!